keboola/developers-docs/integrate/jobs/index.md

 * TOC
 {:toc}

-Most operations, such as extracting data, or running an application are executed in KBC as background, asynchronous, jobs.
+Most operations, such as extracting data or running an application are executed in KBC as background, asynchronous jobs.
 When an operation is triggered, for example, you run an extractor, a *job* is created and pushed into a *queue*.
 The job waits in the queue until it is picked up by a worker server, which actually executes it.
 The job queuing and execution are fully automatic.
 So, if you are working with asynchronous parts of your API, you need to